USCGC Florence Finch

-USCGC Florence Finch (WPC-1157) is the United States Coast Guard's 57th cutter.
+USCGC Florence Finch is the United States Coast Guard's 57th cutter.
 She supports multiple Coast Guard missions including port, waterway and coastal security, fishery patrols, drug and illegal immigrant law enforcement, search and rescue, and national defense operations.
 She was launched in 2024 and is assigned to Coast Guard Sector Columbia River.
 The ship is based in Astoria, Oregon.